willzyx-hub/Custom-Atlas/README.md

 Atlas-OS is **NOT** a pre-activated version of Windows.
 You **must** use a valid key to activate Windows.
 Before buying a Windows 10 (Professional or Home) license, be sure the seller is trustworthy and the key is legitimate — no matter where you buy it.

 Atlas is based on Microsoft Windows.
 By using Windows, you agree to [Microsoft's Terms of Service](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm).

+## Bug
+Known Issue :
+- When you are trying to run this playbook at the end of installation it will give error, but system can boot after restart
+- Microsoft Store Crashing to fix it do `Get-AppxPackage -alluser *WindowsStore* | Remove-Appxpackage` and `Get-AppxPackage -AllUsers Microsoft.WindowsStore* | Foreach {Add-AppxPackage -DisableDevelopmentMode -Register "$($_.InstallLocation)\AppXManifest.xml"}`
+- Any more issue will be updated here